hatappo/vscode-extension-vibe-notes/README.md

-# VSCode Extension - Vibe Letter
+# Shadow Comments

-A VSCode extension for managing line-specific comments in a local memo file.
-Perfect for code reviews and AI-assisted coding workflows.
+Keep private code comments that live in the shadows - never touching your source files or git history.
+Perfect for personal notes, code reviews, and AI-assisted coding workflows.

 ## Features